menpo/menpo/README.md

 Usage
 -----
-Menpo makes extensive use of IPython Notebooks to explain functionality of the package.
+Menpo makes extensive use of Jupyter Notebooks to explain functionality of the package.
 These Notebooks are hosted in the [menpo/menpo-notebooks](https://github.com/menpo/menpo-notebooks) repository.
 We strongly suggest that after installation you:

   1. Download the [latest version of the notebooks][notebooks_gh]
-  2. Run `ipython notebook`
+  2. Run `jupyter notebook`
   3. Play around with the notebooks.